peterlacko/gooddata-ui/website/versioned_docs/version-5.0.0/drillable_item.md

 original_id: drillable_item
 ---

+You can enable eventing and drilling in a vizualization.
+Drilling is the process of 'zooming in' on a single measure value by filtering out all other data and breaking that value across a new attribute of interest.
+See [Drilling into Reports](https://help.gooddata.com/display/doc/Drilling+into+Reports).

 To turn on eventing and drilling, specify at least one drillableItem.

+Drillable items can consist of the following entities:
+* Measures
-Drillable items consist of measures, attribute displayForms that are defined by their identifier or URI, or attribute values defined by their URI.
+* Attribute displayForms that are defined by their identifier or URI

+    displayForm, or attribute label, is a different means of representing an attribute.
+For example, the `Name` attribute might have labels for `Firstname` and `Lastname`.
+* Attribute values defined by their URI

 Visualization points that intersect any defined measures, attributes, or attribute values become drillable and will emit events when interacted with.

 **NOTE:** Visualizations created and saved in Analytical Designer contain URIs, not identifiers.
 When you set up drilling for such visualizations, use URIs in `drillableItems` and not identifiers.